-- Staffing: Caseload Numbers: Human Service Analysis indicates Client Services Worker (CSW) caseloads should be 50 and 60.
-Currently, caseload numbers per CSW providing ongoing service is between 90 105, - Administrative Burden of Intake: Four full-time CSW's process Emergency Assistance, immediate file transfers from IBAU, those through Risk Based Eligibility Determination (RBED), and walk-ins. - Stability Support Requests: - 30% of requests for services for stability support (SS) were from low income and Ontario Disability Support Program (ODSP) households, 70% of requests from those in receipt of Ontario Works - 85% of SS requests were related to housing stability, leaving little funds to address other needs in order to progress toward being employment ready - Lack of Child Care Spaces for Families: - There is a 6.4 year wait for licensed centre or home based child care, adding additional barriers for sole support parent, of which impact over 25% of our caseload. - Increasing Costs for Housing: - The average cost to rent a room only in our service area has increased by over \$220 per month to \$757.50, which is \$24.50 more per month than the monthly OW amount (\$733.00) for a single person. - The average cost of a one-bedroom apartment is \$1681.50 per month. - Referrals to Employment Ontario: - Referral numbers to the Service System Manager (SSM) remain consistent to other SSM Consolidated Municipal Service Manager's (CMSMs) at 23% of total caseload. - There is an increase in the return rate to OW in 2023 and returns have been consistently over the average return rate of 25%. - Stability Support Needs by Priority in Action Plans: - Of the total caseload, 100% of participants identified housing stability and food security as a critical need; - 96% of the caseload identifying that their physical and mental health issues are a barrier to stabilizing their life or to even imagine holding down a job;
+- Staffing: Caseload Numbers: Human Service Analysis indicates Client Services Worker (CSW) caseload capacity would be between 65 and 75 cases each.
+Currently, caseload numbers per CSW providing ongoing service is between 90 105, - Administrative Burden of Intake: Three full-time CSW's process Emergency Assistance applications, reactivations (files reapplying within 3 months of closure), under 18 applications and complete the application process on all OWIU-granted files.
+Additionally, one specialized CSW completes all temp care applications and Non-Disabled Adult intakes.
+OWIU. - Stability Support Requests: - 32% of requests for services for stability support (SS) were from low income and Ontario Disability Support Program (ODSP) households, 68% of requests from those in receipt of Ontario Works - 91% of SS requests were related to housing stability, leaving little funds to address other needs in order to progress toward being employment ready - Lack of Child Care Spaces for Families: - There is a 4.2-year wait for licensed centre or home based childcare, adding additional barriers for sole support parent, of which impact over 23% of our caseload. - Increasing Costs for Housing: - The average cost to rent a room only in our service area continues to rise year over year to \$810 a month, which is \$77.00 more per month than the monthly OW amount (\$733.00) for a single person. - The average cost of a one-bedroom apartment is \$1,629 per month. - Referrals to Employment Ontario:

-- Transportation and lack there of at 55%; - Learning and intellectual needs at 38%; - Education at 34%; - Addictions and substance use at 18%; and - Caregiving at 10%. - Those Employed: - Of our employed workers on OW, 46.2% travelled outside of Kawartha Lakes and 47.7 travel 30 minutes or more from home to work. - In our most urban region there is one source of public transportation within the boundaries of Lindsay. - The majority of communities do not have access to taxi services, let alone the ability to pay for the high costs of these services. - Due to the rurality of the service area, nearly 95% of commuters rely on a personal vehicle to get to work. - Labour Force: - In 2021 there were 32.5 people entering the labour force for 100 leaving the labour force, compared to the province with 51 workers entering. - The labour participation rate was an average of was 50.7% locally and 62.8% provincially. - 37% of all employment postings in the service area required no formal education or a minimum of a grade 12 education. - All of the factors outlined in the Service Needs section constrict and threaten the ability to achieve the Service Performance targets set by MCCSS.
-The ability to meet performance expectations is dependent on factors outside of the municipalities control, such as the rate of inflation, the economic climate and timely access to stability supports offered through other services like mental health and health care programs.
+- Referral numbers to the Service System Manager (SSM) remain consistent to other SSM Consolidated Municipal Service Manager's (CMSMs) at 29% of total caseload. - The return rate to OW in 2024 decreased by 5% from 2023. - Stability Support Needs by Priority in Action Plans: - Of the total caseload, 16% of participants identified housing stability and 26% food security as a critical need; - 45% of the caseload identifying that their physical and mental health issues are a barrier to stabilizing their life or to even imagine holding down a job; - Transportation and lack there of at 38%; - Activity limitations at 18%; - Education at 22%; - Addictions and substance use at 12%; and - Caregiving at 16%. - Transportation: - According to the 2021 Census, 46.2% of commuters travelled outside of Kawartha Lakes and 47.7% travel 30 minutes or more from home to work. - ${\odot}$ $\,$ In our urban region, there is one source of public transportation within the boundaries of Lindsay. - The majority of communities do not have access to taxi services, let alone the ability to pay for the high costs of these services. - Due to the rurality of the service area, nearly 95% of commuters rely on a personal vehicle to get to work. - Labour Force: - In 2021 there were 32.5 people entering the labour force for 100 leaving the labour force, compared to the province with 51 workers entering. - The labour participation rate was an average of was 50.7% locally and 62.8% provincially. - The local unemployment rate as of October 2024, is 5.7% in Kawartha Lakes and slightly higher in Haliburton at 6.6%. - 42% of all employment postings in the service area required no formal education or a minimum of a grade 12 education. - All of the factors outlined in the Service Needs section constrict and threaten the ability to achieve the Service Performance targets set by MCCSS.
+The ability to meet performance expectations is dependent on factors outside of the municipality's control, such as the rate of inflation, the economic climate and timely access to stability supports offered through other services like mental health and health care programs.